-For solid-phase syntheses, the symbol Bead was introduced which, similar to the symbolism of the ChemDraw editor, depicts beads of the polymeric carrier material.
-Please use this symbol for the drawing of a solid phase material, because the ELN recognizes the bead and sets up the layout of the input module accordingly.
-The definition of the load is defined within the input model for the sample.
+For solid-phase syntheses, the symbol Bead was introduced which, similar to the symbol of the ChemDraw editor, depicts beads of the polymeric carrier material.
+Please use this symbol for drawing a solid phase material, because the ELN recognizes the bead and sets up the layout of the input module accordingly.
+The definition of the load is given within the input model for the sample.

 The tool deletes everything there is in the current canvas.

-The user can use the tool to open files, either by inserting the content of a Molfile directly as input in the window Open File, or by browsing for a File (the later one is not available right now).
-In both cases, the user can also load the file as a fragment and copy it to the clipboard
+The user can use the tool to open files, either by inserting the content of a Molfile directly as input in the window Open File, or by browsing for a File (not available yet in the current version).
+In both cases, the user can also load the file as a fragment and copy it to the clipboard.

-The user can use the tool Save As to save their provided structures in one of three Formats: MDL/Symyx Molfile, Daylight SMILES, and InChI String (The latest is not ready right now).
-The chosen format is then displayed so that the user can copy it to a file.
+The user can use the tool Save As to save their provided structures in one of three Formats: MDL/Symyx Molfile, Daylight SMILES, and InChI String (not available yet in the current version).
+The chosen format is then displayed for the user to copy it to a file.

 Any structure (or substructure) can be cut , copied , and pasted somewhere else in the editor.

-The user can use the tools Zoom In and Zoom Out to adjust the view, or they could set their preferred zoom directly as a percentage
+The user can use the tools Zoom In and Zoom Out to adjust the view, or set the preferred zoom directly as a percentage.

-The tool Clean provides a better view of the provided elements by aligning them, adjusting the distances among them, adjusting the rotations, and adjusting the bonds’ lengthes.
+The tool Clean provides a better view of the provided elements by aligning them and adjusting the distances, rotations and bond lengths.

-This tool shows information about all the provided molecules, e.g. the displayed molecular weight is the sum of the molecular weight of all the molecules.
+This tool shows information on all the provided molecules, e.g. the displayed molar mass is the sum of the molar masses of all displayed molecules.
 However, the user can select desired elements to get their details.